leaflabs/libmaple/docs/source/unix-toolchain.rst

 repository <http://github.com/leaflabs/libmaple>`_ to some directory, then download and extract the ARM compiler toolchain.

-The :file:`arm/bin/` directory will need to be added to :envvar:`PATH`; you can check that this worked by entering ``arm-none-`` and hitting tab to auto-complete (bash should show a bunch of results).
+The :file:`arm/bin/` directory will need to be added to ``PATH``; you can check that this worked by entering ``arm-none-`` and hitting tab to auto-complete (bash should show a bunch of results).
 Regardless of where you put the toolchain, make sure to preserve its internal directory layout, as the binaries make relative path calls and references.

 .. _toolchain-udev: